niuniunn/niuniunn/README.md

 - :computer: Currently working as a **web developer**.
 - :book: Major is **digital media technology**.
-- :video_game: Like to explore all the fun things.
+- :video_game: Like to explore everything fun.
 - :muscle: Slowly but persistently.

 ### :hammer_and_wrench: Technologies and tools